usf-cs521-sp23/coin-server/README.md

 # coin-server

-This is "coin-server" for all the classmates in CS521 can mine for COIN521:)))
+This is "coin-server" for all the classmates in CS521 can mine for 521COIN:)))

+## Purpose for building this

+To get more familiar with:

+1. The pthread library and parallelization using threads
+2. The producer/consumer paradigm
+3. Network programming with sockets
+4. Taking performance measurements

 ## Concept

 When the client already connect to the server, the client will request for the task first.